-SisterMentors has helped 42 young women to go to college and 65 women of color to earn doctorates.
+SisterMentors has helped over 9o women of color to earn bachelors, masters and doctorates.
 The young women have graduated from various schools including Duke University, Bates College, Goucher College, Virginia Commonwealth University and Northern Virginia Community College.
 Many of the young women go to graduate school after receiving their undergraduate degrees.

 The women earn their doctorates in various disciplines including Mathematics, Environmental Science, Economics, Cultural Anthropology, Political Science and American Studies.
 They graduated from diverse universities including the University of North Carolina – Chapel Hill, Howard University, the University of Maryland, Louisiana State University, Duke University, Stanford University, University of London and Ecole des Hautes Etudes en Sciences Sociales in Paris.